• Skip to primary navigation

 What is the Requirements for Becoming a Correctional Officer?

-If you’re thinking about becoming a correctional officer, you should learn about the minimum criteria for the system in which you want to work.
+If you’re considering becoming a correctional officer, learn about the minimum criteria for the system you want to work in.

 Each state and the Federal Prison System have their own set of job requirements.
-The federal government and some states have grown exceedingly picky about who they hire.
-Others have only the most basic necessities.
+The federal government and some states have become picky about who they hire.
+Others have only the most necessities.

 You can expect the following in practically every jurisdiction: